 FlutterFlow Widget tree for YouTube Player and engagement method buttons

 The widget comprises a ListView which gets a document from a collection in Firebase, and a container with a column and text widgets to display it.
-The buttons have actions which are populated by data from Firebase
+The buttons have actions populated by data from Firebase.

 Screenshot from FlutterFlow designer